 The Rice’s project based internship program offers training and direct work experience.
 If you are a college student interested in learning more about how museums work or are considering a museum career, we encourage you to apply.
 We seek talented people of all backgrounds.

 Interns assist professional staff, interact with the public, conduct research, and gain valuable training, skills, and work experience.
-The Rice offers both summer and academic year internships.
-2021 internships will be both remote and in-person.
+The Rice offers both summer and academic year internships that are both remote and in-person.

 Exhibit Research and Design: Research and generate additional educational content for existing or new displays.
 Topics include Volcanics of the Pacific Northwest, Mineralogy and Industry, Terroir of the Pacific NW, and Stone Tools of the Pacific Northwest.
 These projects will involve outreach and coordination with other institutions.